rmgeddert/Task_Switching_Flanker/TSF_2.0.0_NewCongruency/README.md

 TSF 2.0.0 fixes several issues in the flanker congruency manipulations.
 Specifically, incongruent stimuli are now either parity incongruent (e.g., '33433') or magnitude incongruent (e.g., '88488'), *depending on the cued task.* That is, on incongruent flanker trials, if the cued task is parity, then the stimulus will be parity incongruent, and vice versa.

-The rate of incongruent and congruent trials is now 50%/50%, fixing an another issue in flanker proportions of version 1.0.0.
+The rate of incongruent and congruent trials is now 50%/50%, fixing another issue in flanker proportions of version 1.0.0.

 # Repo Contents